matthiaskonrath/eumet-stream/README.md

 - A **EUMETCast** receiver writing NWC SAF products and/or SEVIRI HRIT to disk (the usual `E1B-GEO-*` channel directories).
 - **Rust** (stable) to build it.
-- **Windows** for the SEVIRI layers specifically, because EUMETSAT's wavelet decompressor is built with MSVC by the helper script.
-The NWC SAF layers work anywhere, and the only platform-specific code in the crate is the one call that asks how much memory the machine has — see [Caching](#caching).
+- **Windows or Linux** for the SEVIRI layers specifically, to build EUMETSAT's wavelet decompressor (`tools/build-decompressor.ps1` or `.sh` — upstream does not support macOS).
+The NWC SAF layers work everywhere, including macOS, and the only platform-specific code in the crate itself is the one call that asks how much memory the machine has — see [Caching](#caching).

 ### Getting EUMETCast data